AdobeDocs/commerce-merchant-services.en/help/product-recommendations/page-builder.md

 ## Using Product Recommendations with Page Builder content

 1. Create a Recommendation unit in the default store view of a website.
 They must be created in the default store view even if you plan to use them in different store views.

+    >[!NOTE]
+    >
+    >Metrics for Page Builder recommendation units only appear on the default store view [!DNL Product Recommendations] workspace.
+Even if you place a Page Builder recommendation unit on a store view that is not the default store view, metrics related to those Page Builder recommendation units still only display on the default store view [!DNL Product Recommendations] workspace.
+To see Page Builder metrics on a non-default storeview [!DNL Product Recommendations] workspace, open and [edit](edit.md) the Page Builder recommendation unit in the non-default storeview, then click [!UICONTROL **Save**].
+The Page Builder metrics now appear on the [!DNL Product Recommendations] workspace under the non-default storeview.

 1. In Page Builder, select the Product Recommendations content widget and place on your site.

 ![Insert Recommendation unit](assets/pb-insert.png)